The Advantages of Getting Mortgage Pre-Approval

 - Number of children, their ages, marital status

-- Residence history for the last two years; for renters, this includes landlord’s name and monthly rent.
+- Residence history for the last two years; for renters, this includes the landlord’s name and monthly rent.
 For homeowners, all mortgage, tax and insurance info for all properties owned.

 - Two years of employment history: companies, addresses, titles held, contact